mpsamuels/anova_control/README.md

 ## Script usage
 anova_control.py requires the following arguments to run:

--o/--output [r/j/raw/json] Set whether the output is presented as a raw text string or in JSON format.
-JSON is recommended for Home Assistant integration
+-o/--output [r/j/raw/json/c/cook] Set whether the output is a raw text string or JSON output of the cookers current state, or new cook settings applied to your Anova cooker!
+JSON output is recommended for Home Assistant sensor integration

 -i/--id/--cooker_id [Anova Device ID]